yash0530/system_design_learning/README.md

 - Design concerns: health checks and failover logic, avoiding single points of failure (e.g., a single load balancer), and ensuring capacity headroom so remaining nodes can absorb load when one fails.

 ### Replication
-- Replication means sharing information to ensure consistency between redundant resources, such as software or hardware components, to improve reliability, fault-tolerance, or accessibility.
+- Replication means **sharing information to ensure consistency** between redundant resources, such as software or hardware components, to improve reliability, fault-tolerance, or accessibility.
 - Replication is widely used in many database management systems (DBMS), usually with a master-slave relationship between the original and the copies.

 ### Replication Strategies
-- Replication is more nuanced because it must preserve a chosen consistency model while handling partition and failure scenarios.
+- Replication is more nuanced because it **must preserve a chosen consistency model while handling partition and failure scenarios**.
 - Leader–follower (master–slave): one node accepts writes, propagates changes to followers; reads can be offloaded to followers to scale reads.
 - Multi-leader: multiple leaders accept writes, often per region, with conflict resolution (timestamps, version vectors, app-specific rules).
 - Sync vs Async